MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

 ### Architecture
 ![alt text](../../../images/image-58.png)
-Participants were asked to choose their favorite image generation among four models, the results are show above.
+Participants were asked to choose their favorite image generation among four models, the results are shown above.

-#### Network stucture
+#### Network structure
 ![alt text](../../../images/image-59.png)

 - VAE:
-  - VAE is almost the same, but it implemented a meomory Efficient Scross Attention, which used the package `xformers`
+  - VAE is almost the same, but it implemented a memory-efficient cross-attention, which used the package `xformers`

-#### Condition no image size
+#### Condition on image size
-   Previous training discard images under 512 pixels which could discard large portion of data, lead to a loss in performance and generalization
+   Previous training discarded images under 512 pixels which could discard a large portion of data, leading to a loss in performance and generalization.

-   we provide the original (i.e., before any rescaling) height and width of the images as an additional conditioning to the model csize = (h-original,w-original).
-Each component is independently embedded using a Fourier feature encoding, and these encodings are concatenated into a single vector that we feed into the model by adding it to the timestep embedding
+   We provide the original (i.e., before any rescaling) height and width of the images as an additional conditioning to the model csize = (h-original, w-original).
+Each component is independently embedded using a Fourier feature encoding, and these encodings are concatenated into a single vector that we feed into the model by adding it to the timestep embedding.

 ![alt text](../../../images/image-60.png)

 #### Condition on cropping parameters

-Random cropping during training coulde leads to incomplete generation like the following.
-So we put it in the condition and set ($c_top,c_left$) be zeros to obtained the object centered samples.
+Random cropping during training could lead to incomplete generation like the following.
+So we put it in the condition and set ($c_top,c_left$) to be zeros to obtain object-centered samples.
 Further, we can tune the two parameters to simulate the amount of cropping during inference.
 ![alt text](../../../images/image-61.png)
 ![alt text](../../../images/image-62.png)

-- Method
+- Method:
-    During dataloading, we uniformly sample crop coordinates ctop and cleft (integers specifying the amount of pixels cropped from the top-left corner along the height and width axes, respectively) and feed them into the model as conditioning parameters via Fourier feature embeddings, similar to the size conditioning described above
+    During data loading, we uniformly sample crop coordinates ctop and cleft (integers specifying the amount of pixels cropped from the top-left corner along the height and width axes, respectively) and feed them into the model as conditioning parameters via Fourier feature embeddings, similar to the size conditioning described above.

 #### Condition on aspect ratio
-    Most text2image models produces saure images.
+    Most text2image models produce square images.
-    - Trainig tricks
+    - Training tricks:
-      - Prepare different bukets of images, each bucket has the same shape, while the total number of pixels is approximaly $1024^2$.
+      - Prepare different buckets of images, each bucket has the same shape, while the total number of pixels is approximately $1024^2$.
-      - During training, single batch comes from same bucket, and change the bucket for different step in the training loop
+      - During training, a single batch comes from the same bucket, and we change the bucket for different steps in the training loop.
-    - Condition tricks
+    - Condition tricks:
-      - similar to the size condition and crop-parameter condition, the target shape $(h_{target},w_{target})$ is embedded into a Fourier space
+      - Similar to the size condition and crop-parameter condition, the target shape $(h_{target},w_{target})$ is embedded into a Fourier space.

 #### Improved autoencoder